-Jury recommends life sentence for Oklahoma teen convicted of killing family
+Jury recommends life sentence for Oklahoma teen who killed his family

 The brothers, who were 18 and 16 at the time of the murders, used knives, a hatchet and other weapons to kill their parents, David and April Bever, two brothers and a sister in July 2015 in their home in Broken Arrow, a suburb of Tulsa.

-A then 13-year-old sister survived the attack and a 2-year-old child was found unharmed.
+A sister who was 13 at the time survived the attack and a 2-year-old child was found unharmed.

 Police said the brothers told them they wanted to be known as famous criminals and launch a nationwide killing spree.

-Reporting by Peter Szekely in New York; Additional reporting by Jonathan Allen in New York and Suzannah Gonzales in Chicago; Editing by Tom Brown
+Reporting by Peter Szekely in New York; Additional reporting by Jonathan Allen in New York and Suzannah Gonzales in Chicago; Editing by Tom Brown and Leslie Adler